Celeekeybor/Celeekeybor/README.md

 A Software Engineer
 ------------------------------

-A fourth-year Computer Engineering student at Maseno University passionate about software development and technology.
-Currently honing skills in Python, Django, PostgreSQL, and exploring IoT.
-Committed to continuous learning and collaboration in the tech community as I work towards becoming a well-rounded software engineer.
+Passionate about backend development with Node.js, MongoDB, and Django.
+Eager to build impactful tech and grow in cloud and contribute to an interesting projects you have!

 * 🌍  I'm based in Kisumu, Nairobi, Kenya
 * ✉️  You can contact me at [celestinbor02@gmail.com](mailto:celestinbor02@gmail.com )
-* 🧠  I'm learning Django
 * 🤝  I'm open to collaborating on any interesting projects
-* ⚡  I love Christ!

 ### Skills